csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 ### High-performance computing

-If the computational problem is complex (e.g. climate), the system to be simulated is large in some sense (e.g. a galaxy comprising a huge number of stars), the simulated time is long (e.g. long-term climate simulations) or very high accuracy is needed, the required amount of computing work quickly becomes enormous.
-Solving the problem with standard computers might take years of time, or be totally impossible as the problem cannot be fit into the memory.
+If the computational problem is complex (e.g. climate), the simulated system is large in some sense (e.g. a galaxy comprising a huge number of stars), the simulated time is long (e.g. long-term climate simulations) or very high accuracy is needed, the required amount of computing work quickly becomes enormous.
+Solving the problem with standard computers might take years of time, or be totally impossible as the problem cannot be fit into memory.

 In addition to solving mathematical models numerically, computers are ubiquitous in analyzing experimental data.
-Various experiments produce vast amounts of data that cannot be analyzed with a pen and a paper or a normal laptop or desktop computer.
+Various experiments produce vast amounts of data that cannot be analyzed with pen and paper or a normal laptop or desktop computer.
 As an example, the experiments in CERN's LHC particle accelerator produce, on average, one petabyte (one million gigabytes) of data per day, which would take 20 000 Blu-ray